rossanoventurini/rossanoventurini.github.io/_posts/2023-10-10-prefixsums.md

 ---
 layout: post
 title: The Power of Prefix Sums
 date: 2023-10-10 7:01:00
-description: Notes for the course Competitive Programming and Contests at University of Pisa
+description: Prefix sums offer an elegant and efficient solution to a variety of problems.
+In this notes, we showcase several such problems and provide their solutions with Rust implementations.
 tags: rust, algorithms, data-structures
 categories: notes
-thumbnail: assets/img/prefixsums/thumb.png
+thumbnail: assets/img/prefixsums/Prefixsums_1.svg
 giscus_comments: true
 ---
-*Prefix sums*, also known as cumulative sums or cumulative frequencies, provides an elegant and efficient way to solve a wide range of problems that involve querying cumulative information about a sequence of values or elements.
+*Prefix sums*, also known as cumulative sums or cumulative frequencies, offer an elegant and efficient way to solve a wide range of problems that involve querying cumulative information about a sequence of values or elements.

 The essence of prefix sums lies in transforming a given array of values into another array, where each element at a given index represents the cumulative sum of all preceding elements in the original array.